-Scotland’s dangerous Scandinavian who felt most at home in an eighteen-yard box.
+Scotland’s dangerous Scandinavian who felt most at home in an 18-yard box.
 Draped in green and white, those who flocked to see his lethal brilliance were often spoilt with sounds of a rustling Glaswegian net.
-The dreadlocked Swede drew crowds to Celtic Park like few before him.
+Henrik Larsson, the dreadlocked Swede drew crowds to Celtic Park like few before him.

 Celtic’s owner, Dermot Desmond, proved the main driving force in ensuring Larsson remained at Celtic Park amidst interest from Old Trafford years before the eventual loan move.